NateWr/restaurant-reservations/readme.txt

 6. Customize the admin notification email when a new booking request is made.
 Add a quick link to confirm or reject a request straight from the email.
 7. Customize the notification email sent to a user when they make a new booking request.
 8. Customize the notification email sent to a user when their booking is confirmed.
 You can also customize the email sent when a booking is rejected.
+9. Add and edit bookings from an admin panel.
-9. Access a short guide from your Plugins list to help you get started quickly.
+10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.3 (2015-02-03) =
+* Add and edit bookings from the admin area
+* Add complete German translation from scolast34
+* Add partial Dutch and Chilean translations
+* Change Party text field to a dropdown selection
+* Bookings admin panel shows upcoming bookings by default
+* Use new HTML5 input types for email and phone
+* Change textdomain to comply with upcoming translation standards
+* Improve WPML compatibility
+* New support for assigning custom classes to fields, fieldsets and legends. h/t Primoz Cigler
+* New filters for email notifications
+* Fix: some bookings menu pages don't load when screen names are translated
+* Fix: addons list won't load if allow_url_fopen is disabled

 = 1.2.3 (2014-11-04) =
 * Add a {user_email} notification template tag